 To be honest, it’s hard to define Hong Kong for its complexity and variety.
 From the high-end shopping malls, dim sum restaurants, colorful recreation venues to the awesome transport system, it lures tourists with its vibrancy.
 Walking along the Victoria Harbor bank and climb to the Peak to overview the cityscape, it gives you a sense of tranquility.
 No matter when you travel Hong Kong during the day or night time, it leaves you both deeply satisfied and hungry for more.

 Tending to gravitate towards the modernization, Hong Kong shows its energy by the neon nightlife and boat-buzzed waterfront.
 While under the glistening steel-glass skyscrapers, the laneways, towering hills and incense-smoked temples like a reminder of this city to meet the old fashioned way.
-With more various attractions to show its combination of east culture and west life, check Top things to do in Hong Kong to enjoy more.
+With more various attractions to show its combination of east culture and west life, check Top Tourist Attractions in Hong Kong and 15 Must-Visit Tourist Places to enjoy more.

 taking the old-line peak tram up to the highest peak to overlooking the Victoria Harbor and cityscape.
 You must be amazed by the unbelievable experience!